derhuerst/generate-db-shop-urls/readme.md

 # generate-db-shop-urls

-**Magically generate Deutsche Bahn ticket URLs.**

-`generate-db-shop-urls` searches for a ticket link in the [Deutsche Bahn shop](https://www.bahn.de/) that matches the journey you passed as a query.
-It uses a lot of scraping, as there is no (publicly accessible) machine-readable interface to the ticket system.
-This makes `generate-db-shop-urls` rather brittle.
+**Magically generate Deutsche Bahn ticket URLs.** Searches for a ticket link in the [Deutsche Bahn shop](https://www.bahn.de/) that matches the journey you passed as a query.
 Caveats:

-- The link generation is rather brittle.
-I'm working on covering more edge cases.
+- Uses a lot of scraping, as there is no (publicly accessible) machine-readable interface to the ticket system.
+This makes `generate-db-shop-urls` brittle.
 - The generated links only work if you don't have `bahn.de` cookies.
 Try private browsing.

 [![npm version](https://img.shields.io/npm/v/generate-db-shop-urls.svg)](https://www.npmjs.com/package/generate-db-shop-urls)